SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 and the outputs are recorded for individual species x protected area combinations derived in the previous assessment step (`tblspeciesinpa`).

-#### Calculate Protection Level
+#### Calculate protection level

-Protection Level is calculated by summing individual protected areas’ contributions and comparing it to species’ conservation targets.
+Protection level is calculated by summing individual protected areas’ contributions and comparing it to species’ conservation targets.
 Species are classified into four categories based on the percentage of their conservation target met.
-Protection Level is calculated for each time point in the assessment, to enable an assessment of changes in Protection Level over time.
-Protection Level is also calculated with and without the consideration of protected area effectiveness, to allow the impact of ineffective protected area management to be quantified.
+Protection level is calculated for each time point in the assessment, to enable an assessment of changes in protection level over time.
+Protection level is also calculated with and without the consideration of protected area effectiveness, to allow the impact of ineffective protected area management to be quantified.
 All these calculations are executed in